Dollar firm as geopolitics heat up; investors await US inflation data

 "On the other hand, playing in the same direction is the geopolitical uncertainty.
 There is the Poland news, there is the Qatar news.
 None of that is reassuring," she said.

-The euro was subdued against the dollar, but jumped as much as 0.5% against the Polish zloty to 4.268 zloty, its biggest one-day rise in three months.
+The euro was subdued against the dollar, but jumped as much as 0.5% against the Polish zloty to 4.268 zloty, set for its biggest one-day rise in three months at one point.

 In terms of Fed expectations, traders are fully pricing in a quarter-point cut next week, with a minor chance of a half-point cut.
 This week's reports on wholesale inflation due on Wednesday, and consumer inflation on Thursday, could affect that outside prospect of a larger cut, analysts said.